ATTX-project/ATTX-project.github.io/attx_project/Feature-roadmap.md

 - Article proposals for ISWC and IEEE Microservices journal

 ### Q4 - December 2017
-- Data validation with SHACL
 - Indexing service with JSON-LD framing
-- Platform support for ontology based inferencing
 - Incremental updates to the DC datasets (RDF Patch)
 - Prototyping provenance browser
 - Kontena as part of the CI/CD environment